Integration Hero: Yegor

-Enable U consists of individual heroes.
-Some work with customers, others send...
+Enable U is made up of individual heroes.
+Some work with clients,...

 But the Enable U machine works so efficiently because of our many integration heroes.
 This series of integration heroes is intended to honor those individuals.

 Marc, tell us about your first contact with Enable U and what made you decide you wanted to join our company?

 “Well, my first job interview didn’t really feel job interview, it felt like a group chat with Frank, (our CEO) Judith (our recruiter at the time) and the manager of the consultants.
 It was an unusual setting, but somehow I really felt at home.
 Luckily, I was dressed quite casually, but the other potential employee was wearing a suit and since it was quite warm, he didn’t feel very comfortable.
 Compared to a previous interview I had with another company, I felt right at home here.
 The ‘start-up’ feeling of the organization appealed to me and despite the fact that I didn’t really understand what Enable U was actually doing, I decided to be part of this.”

 If you didn’t quite understand what kind of technology Enable U was working with,

 “Because of my technical background, I assumed that this would be fine.
 The personal click with the team and Frank made me feel so welcome.
 This, combined with the fact that I was allowed to work from home a lot, ensured that I did not hesitate.”